nrwl/nx/docs/angular/api-angular/executors/delegate-build.md

 Type: `boolean`

-Run build when files change.
+Whether to run a build when any file changes.